UNamurCSFaculty/ThesisTemplate/README.md

 * *What do I need to pay attention to during final proofreading before printing?*

   * During final proofreading, in addition to checking content and spelling, pay attention to layout and colors.
     Check that no content exceeds the defined margins or is misplaced.
-Also check that black and white pages do not contain small colored symbols or stylistic elements.
-Also, don't forget that a color page costs around six times as much as a black-and-white page.
+Also, check that black and white pages do not contain small colored symbols or stylistic elements.
+Don't forget that a color page costs around six times as much as a black-and-white page.
+Please note that it is important to check these elements before sending the PDF version to the printer for print proofing.
+Once the print proof has been launched, no modifications are permitted on the PDF (not even the correction of a spelling error, a symbol change, a color change, etc.).
+	Any modification will require a new proof, which may take longer.

+* *How to select only colored pages to optimize printing costs?*

+  * To optimize the printing price, it's a good idea to specify the pages to be printed only in black & white and the ones in color.
+    In fact, printing all in color by default would be an unnecessary waste of money, as pages filled only with black text would be printed under the color tarif package.
+Since the budget for printing is limited, this would considerably reduce the number of copies that can be printed.
+As a reminder, the price of a color page is six times higher than the price of a black & white page.
+To facilitate this task of selecting color pages only and avoid manual counting (with the risk of making mistakes), a script has been coded to perform this page selection work automatically.
+All you have to do is submit the PDF and the script will return, in the correct format, the selection of colored pages (e.g. 1, 5, 12, 14-19, 25-26, 79, ...).
+The script is located at `/utils/return_color_pages.py`.
+Instructions for executing it are detailed there.

 * *Do I have to create my own cover page?*